Lots of Data for Hotspots, Routers, Phones, and Tablets

 Home Internet Plans

-Many of the carriers are offering home internet cellular-based plans that include unlimited or high cap data.
+Many of the carriers are offering home internet cellular-based plans that include unlimited or high data caps.
 These plans are typically only offered to particular markets, where the carrier has enough capacity to serve the needs as a home internet replacement.

 In other words, these plans are not intended for mobile use like an RVer or boater might want.